colearnlab/ccaf-web/logreference.md

 Data: `{<userId>: <boolean flag, true if app is visible>}`

-This should be logged any time the app is minimized, restored, or if the window comes into or out of focus.
+This is logged any time the app is minimized or restored, or if the window comes into or out of focus.